How to Apply for Financial Aid

 Social Security Number Documentation

 If you file your FAFSA with the wrong social security number, additional documentation will be required from you.
-If you have changed your name, but have not updated this with the Social Security Administration before filing the FAFSA additional documentation will be required.
+Additional documentation will be required if you have changed your name but have not updated this with the Social Security Administration before filing the FAFSA.
 Be sure to indicate the correct name and social security number when you apply for admission.

 Other Documentation Requirements